State of Kentucky Aid

 College Access Program (CAP) Grant

 The State of Kentucky provides need-based grants to undergraduate, Kentucky residents through the College Access Program (CAP).
-To be eligible for CAP, you must meet requirements to be eligible for the Pell Grant, be working on your first bachelor’s degree, and be enrolled at least half-time.
-You must complete the FAFSA as soon as possible after January 1 in order to be considered for these limited state grant funds.
-You will be notified of your eligibility directly by KHEAA.
-You need to apply through the FAFSA each year.
-You can receive the CAP grant for up to 8 semesters during fall and spring only.
-You may be awarded an additional semester if a previous CAP award had been reduced due to part-time enrollment.
-This award is adjusted to the number of hours you are enrolled as illustrated below:
+To be eligible for CAP, a student must meet requirements to be eligible for the Pell Grant, be working on their first bachelor’s degree, and be enrolled at least half-time (6 credits).
+Students must complete the FAFSA as soon as possible in order to be considered for these limited state grant funds.
+KHEAA will send email notifications of award eligibility directly to students.
+Students must submit the FAFSA each year in order to determine CAP eligibility.
+The CAP grant can be received for up to 8 semesters during Fall and Spring only.
+A student may be awarded an additional semester if a previous CAP award had been reduced due to part-time enrollment.
+This award is prorated to the number of hours a student is enrolled in and is illustrated below:

 CAP Grant Enrolled Hours per Semester Award per Semester